JonathanMEdwards/subtext10/doc/language.md

 > In fact functions really are “first-class” values, but they are only used in the UI and planned meta-programming capabilities.

-### Revising blocks
+### Updating blocks
 So far all of the examples have used arithmetic.
 But it is very common to work with blocks, particularly records,  as they are the rows of tables.
 Take the record:
 ```
 x: record {
   name: ''
-  number: 0
+  telephone: 0
 }
 ```
-This block contains two input items: `name`, which is an initially empty text, and `number`, which is initially the number `0`.
+This block contains two input items: `name`, which is an initially empty text, and `telephone`, which is initially the number `0`.

-The essential operations on a block are to read and revise individual items.
+The essential operations on a block are to read and update individual items.
 We read the items using paths, like `x.name` and `x.number`.
-To revise an item we use a _revision operation_ with the special operator `:=`
+To update an item we use the symbol `:=`, called an_update_.
 ```
 x with{.name := 'Joe'}
 ```
-This is pronounced “x with name as Joe”.
-The result of this operation is a record equal to the value of `x` except with the item `name` changed to `'Joe'` (keeping the prior value of `number`).
-We used a `with` block to contain the revision operation, which is like a `do` block except that it feeds the previous value into an array of operations, rather than starting with a value.
+This is pronounced “x with name updated to Joe”.
+The result is a record equal to the value of `x` except with the item `name` having it’s value updated to `'Joe'` (keeping the prior value of `telephone`).
+We used a `with` block to contain the update operation, which is like a `do` block except that it feeds the previous value into a list of operations, rather than starting with a value.
 The equivalent `do` block would be:
 ```
 do{x; .name := 'Joe'}
 ```

 > It would be possible to allow the syntax `x.name := 'Joe`.
 But that is dangerous.
 The lexical binding of the first name in the path establishes the context of the modification.
 Prefixing a name to resolve lexical shadowing would thus change the semantics.

-We can chain multiple revisions together:
+We can chain multiple updates together:
 ```
-x with{.name := 'Joe'; .number := 2}
+x with{.name := 'Joe'; .telephone := 2}
 ```
-Note how `.number :=` applies to the result of the previous revision.
+Note how `.telephone :=` applies to the result of the previous update.

 The `:=` operation passes the current value of the left hand side as an input to the expression on the right side.
-Thus for example `y = x with{.number := + 1}` will increment the value of the `number` field.
+Thus for example `y = x with{.telephone := + 1}` will increment the value of the `telephone` field.

-Modifications can drill into nested records by using a dotted path to the left of the `:=`
+Updates can drill into nested records by using a dotted path to the left of the `:=`
 ```
 x: record {
   name: ''
-  number: 0
+  telephone: 0
   address: record {
     street: ''
     city: ''